stephanieyflu/DDA-visualizations/README.md

 rm NEN_SicknessMiner.zip
 ```

-The NER model derived from the BioBERT models, which was a courtesy of the
+The NER model was derived from the BioBERT models, which was a courtesy of the
 U.S. National Library of Medicine and can be found at
 https://github.com/dmis-lab/biobert